armory/docs/content/en/armory-enterprise/spinnaker-user-guides/terraform-use-integration.md

 - For **Terraform Artifacts**, add a new file and select the `planfile` from the dropdown.
 This is the file that you created during the Plan stage and verified during the Manual Judgment stage.
 - All other fields can be left blank or with their default values for this example.

-Run the pipeline!
-For more information about any of the fields discussed in this example or steps for how to configure your own stage, see [Creating a Terraform Integration stage](#creating-a-terraform-integration-stage).
+Run the pipeline.

 ## Create a Terraform Integration stage

 ![Terraform Stage in Deck](/images/terraform_stage_ui.png)

-To use the stage, perform the following steps:
+To create a new Terraform stage, perform the following steps:

 1. In Deck, select the Application and pipeline you want to add the Terraform Integration stage to.
 2. Configure the Pipeline and add a stage.